-If you need information in a different format, such as easy read, large print, BSL, braille, email, SMS text or other communication support, please tell your ward or clinic nurse.
+If you have any problems or worries, please contact: If you need information in a different format, such as easy read, large print, BSL, braille, email, SMS text or other communication support, please tell your ward or clinic nurse.

 The Christie is committed to producing high quality, evidence based information for patients.
 Our patient information adheres to the principles and quality statements of the Information Standard.
 If you would like to have details about the sources used please contact the-christie.patient.information@nhs.net